French actor Gaspard Ulliel, 37, dies after ski accident

 Associated Press

-LYON, France (AP) — French actor Gaspard Ulliel, known for appearing in Chanel perfume ads as well as film and television roles, died Wednesday after a skiing accident in the Alps, according to his agent’s office and local authorities.
+LYON, France (AP) — French actor Gaspard Ulliel, known for appearing in Chanel perfume ads as well as film and television roles, died Wednesday after a skiing accident in the Alps, local authorities said.
 He was 37.

 Ulliel portrayed the young Hannibal Lecter in 2007’s “Hannibal Rising” and fashion mogul Yves Saint Laurent in the 2014 biopic “Saint Laurent.”
 He is also in the upcoming Marvel series “Moon Knight,” and was the advertising face of the Chanel men’s fragrance Bleu de Chanel.

-On Tuesday afternoon, Ulliel collided with another skier on a slope marked as intermediate after turning left, presumably to join his friends on an adjoining slope, Anne Gaches, the Savoie prosecutor in Albertville, said in a statement issued Wednesday.
+While skiing Tuesday afternoon at La Rosière resort, Ulliel collided with another skier on an intermediate slope after turning left, presumably to join his friends on an adjoining slope, Anne Gaches, the Savoie prosecutor in Albertville, said in a statement Wednesday.

 Preliminary findings from an investigation indicated that “both skiers fell to the ground after the collision,” the prosecutor said.
 Ulliel was “motionless and unconscious when rescuers arrived,” while the other skier was unharmed, Gaches said.

+The prosecutor’s statement did not mention whether either skier was wearing a helmet.

 Ulliel was transported by helicopter to Grenoble University Hospital, where doctors tried to revive him, she said.
-The actor was pronounced dead on Wednesday, shortly after 4 p.m. local time, Gaches said.
+The actor was pronounced dead Wednesday shortly after 4 p.m., Gaches said.

-The office of the actor’s agent confirmed Ulliel died on Wednesday.
-It provided no details.
+The office of the actor’s agent confirmed that Ulliel died on Wednesday.

 Ulliel started in television while still in middle school and went on to win two of France’s top cinema awards, the Cesar.